kognifai/Galore/SDK-documentation/Node Selector.md

 Expression
 ----------

-Some operations take one or more expressions as their parameters.
+Some operations take one or many expressions as their parameters.

 Expressions have the same syntax as C# expressions and are between single quotes: `'expression'`